thiippal/running-courses-at-csc/README.md

 *For CSC*

 - [ ] Register for [a CSC account](https://sui.csc.fi/web/guest/register) via the Scientist's User Interface (SUI).
-Use your HAKA Federation login (that is, your university login).
+Use your HAKA Federation login (that is, your university login) to authenticate with the service.

 - [ ] Create a new CSC project in SUI.

 - [ ] Apply for [cPouta cloud service access](https://research.csc.fi/pouta-application) using the Scientist's User Interface.

 - [ ] Apply for group administrator rights for Pouta Notebooks by e-mailing *servicedesk (at) csc.fi*.
 Write that you are running a course on Pouta Notebooks and require group administrator rights.
 Mention your CSC username, which you can find under *My Account* on SUI.

 - [ ] Apply for access to the Rahti platform if you plan to set up a custom environment for the course with specific libraries (e.g. spaCy and NLTK for natural language processing in Python) by e-mailing *rahti-support (at) csc.fi).
 Mention your CSC username, which you can find under *My Account* on SUI and your CSC project ID.

 *For GitHub*

 - [ ] Sign up for a GitHub account and apply for an [educational discount](https://help.github.com/en/articles/applying-for-an-educator-or-researcher-discount).
 This discount allows you to create unlimited private repositories.
 Note that verifying your eligibility for discount may take up to five days.

 - [ ] Sign up for [GitHub classroom](http://cscfi.github.io/pebbles/group_owners_guide.html).
 This is where you will set up individual and group assignments for students.

 ## Guides